-, but may only enforce such suspension after the learner has been granted a reasonable opportunity to make representations to it in relation to such suspension.

-- (1A) A governing body must conduct disciplinary proceedings in the manner contemplated in section 8 against a learner within seven school days after the suspension of such learner. - (1B) If disciplinary proceedings are not conducted within seven school days after the suspension of a learner, the governing body must obtain the approval of the Head of Department for the continuation of the suspension of such learner. - (1C) A governing body may, if a learner is found guilty of serious misconduct during the disciplinary proceedings contemplated in section 8- - (a) impose the suspension of such learner for a period no longer than one week seven school days or any other sanction contemplated in the code of conduct of the public school; or - (b) make a recommendation to the Head of Department to expel such learner from the public school. - (1D) A Head of Department must consider the recommendation by the governing body referred to in subsection (1C)(b) and must decide whether or not to expel a learner within 14 days of receiving such recommendation. - (1E) A governing body may suspend of extend the suspension of a learner for a period not longer than 14 days pending the decision by the Head of Department whether or not to expel such learner from the public school."; - (b) the substitution for subsection (2) of the following subsection: - "(2) [Subject to any applicable provincial law, a] \underline{A} learner at a public school may be expelled only- - (a) by the Head of Department; and - (b) if found guilty of serious misconduct after [a fair hearing] disciplinary proceedings contemplated in section 8 were conducted." - (c) the substitution for subsection (4) of the following subsection: - "(4) A learner or the parent of a learner who has been expelled from a public school may appeal against the decision of the Head of Department to the Member of the Executive Council within 14 days of receiving the notice of expulsion."; and - (d) the addition of the following subsections: - "(6) A learner who has appealed in the manner contemplated in subsection (4), must pending the outcome of the appeal, be given access to education in the manner determined by the Head of Department. - (7) The Head of Department, in determining the manner of attendance contemplated in subsection (6)- - (a) must take reasonable measures to protect the rights of other learners at the public school; and - (b) may consider an alternative method of providing education to the learner contemplated in subsection (6). - (8) If the Head of Department decides not to expel a learner as contemplated in subsection (2), the Head of Department may, after consultation with the governing body, impose a suitable sanction on the learner - (9) If the Head of Department decides not to impose a sanction on the learner, the Head of Department must refer the matter back to the governing body for an alternative sanction in terms of the code of conduct contemplated in section 8, other than expulsion.
+(1A) A governing body must conduct disciplinary proceedings in the manner contemplated in section 8 against a learner within seven school days after the suspension of such learner.

+(1B) If disciplinary proceedings are not conducted within seven school days after the suspension of a learner, the governing body must obtain the approval of the Head of Department for the continuation of the suspension of such learner.

+(1C) A governing body may, if a learner is found guilty of serious misconduct during the disciplinary proceedings contemplated in section 8-

+- (a) impose the suspension of such learner for a period not longer than seven school days or any other sanction contemplated in the code of conduct of the public school; or - (b) make a recommendation to the Head of Department to expel such learner from the public school.

+(1D) A Head of Department must consider the recommendation by the governing body referred to in subsection (1C)(b) and must decide whether or not to expel a learner within 14 days of receiving such recommendation.

+(1E) A governing body may suspend or extend the suspension of a learner for a period not longer than 14 days pending the decision by the Head of Department whether or not to expel such learner from the public school.";

+(b) the substitution for subsection (2) of the following subsection:

+"(2) [Subject to any applicable provincial law, a] A learner at a

+- public school may be expelled only- - (a) by the Head of Department; and - (b) if found guilty of serious misconduct after [a fair hearing] disciplinary proceedings contemplated in section 8 were conducted." - (c) the substitution for subsection (4) of the following subsection:

+"(4) A learner or the parent of a learner who has been expelled from a public school may appeal against the decision of the Head of Department to the Member of the Executive Council within 14 days of receiving the notice of expulsion." and

+(d) the addition of the following subsections:

+"(6) A learner who has appealed in the manner contemplated in subsection (4), must, pending the outcome of the appeal, be given access to education in the manner determined by the Head of Department.

+(7) The Head of Department, in determining the manner of attendance contemplated in subsection (6)

+- (a) must take reasonable measures to protect the rights of other learners at the public school; and - (b) may consider an alternative method of providing education to the learner contemplated in subsection (6).

+(8) If the Head of Department decides not to expel a learner as contemplated in subsection (2), the Head of Department may, after consultation with the governing body, impose a suitable sanction on the learner.

+(9) If the Head of Department decides not to impose a sanction on the learner, the Head of Department must refer the matter back to the governing body for an alternative sanction in terms of the code of conduct contemplated in section 8, other than expulsion.

-(10) The governing body must implement the sanction contemplated | in subsection (8)."
+(10) The governing body must implement the sanction contemplated in subsection (8).".